-- I. The graduates of the Program will have knowledge and skills for data analysis, including mathematics, science and basic engineering. - II.
-The graduates of the Program will have in-depth learning skills to function as members of multi-disciplinary teams and to communicate effectively using modern tools. - III.
-The graduates of the Program will have extensive knowledge in state-oftheart frameworks in Artificial Intelligence and be prepared for their careers in the software industry or pursue higher studies and continue to develop their professional knowledge. - IV.
+I. The graduates of the Program will have knowledge and skills for data analysis, including mathematics, science and basic engineering.

+II.
+The graduates of the Program will have in-depth learning skills to function as members of multi-disciplinary teams and to communicate effectively using modern tools.

+III.
+The graduates of the Program will have extensive knowledge in state-of-the- art frameworks in Artificial Intelligence and be prepared for their careers in the software industry or pursue higher studies and continue to develop their professional knowl-edge.

+IV.
 The graduates of the program will practice the profession with ethics, integrity, leadership and social responsibility

-Scheme 4th Year Syllabus AI and DS

-PROGRAM OUTCOMES
+Program Outcomes

-On successful completion of the B.Tech (AI&DS) programme the student will be able to:
+On successful completion of the B.Tech (Artificial Intelligence & Data Science) programme the student will be able to:

-PO1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering, data science fundamentals, and artificial intelligence to solve complex engineering problems.
+PO1 - Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2: Problem analysis: Identify, formulate, review research literature and analyze complex engineering problems to create solutions using the first principles of mathematics, engineering sciences, and data science.
+PO2 - Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO3: Design/development of solutions: Design solutions Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3 - Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO4: Conduct investigations of complex problems: Apply research methods including design of experiments, statistical analysis and business interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 - Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-PO5: Modern tool usage: Create, select, and apply appropriate Artificial intelligence principles, techniques, modern engineering and IT tools including prediction and modelling to model complex engineering activities with an understanding of the limitations.
+PO5 - Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-PO6: The engineer and society: Apply reasoning using contextual knowledge to assess the needs of societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to data science engineering practice.
+PO6 - The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-PO7: Environment and sustainability: Understand the impact of artificial intelligence solutions in societal and environmental contexts, and demonstrate the knowledge for sustainable development.
+PO7 - Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-PO8: Ethics: Apply ethical principles and commit to professional ethics and to execute responsibilities and adhere to norms of the engineering profession.
+PO8 - Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO9: Individual and team work: Execute professional functions effectively as an individual, as well as a leader or member in diverse multidisciplinary teams.
+PO9 - Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-PO10: Communication: Communicate effectively with the engineering community and with society in solving complex problems in terms of being able to comprehend and write effective reports, make effective presentations, as well as execute and receive clear instructions.
+PO10 - Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-PO11: Project management and finance: Demonstrate an ability to use management principles and apply these to one's own work, as a member and lead projects and build cost models in an interdisciplinary professional setting.
+PO11 - Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-PO12: Lifelong learning: Recognize the need for and develop learning mechanisms and inculcate the ability to prepare for lifelong learning in the context of technological change.
+PO12 - Lifelong learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.